jweissenberger/newsletter/README.md

 ## HuggingFace
 The important ML models for this repo are taken from HuggingFace's transformers library.
 The models that showed the best performance were Google Pegasus and DistilBart both trained on the CNN-Dailymail dataset.
-Many other Pegasus, T5 and other ML models were tested and are still available within the repo (flask-app/newsletter/hf_summarizer.py).
+Many other models such as T5, Pegasus trained on other datasets and other ML models were tested and are still available within the repo (flask-app/newsletter/hf_summarizer.py).

 More abstractive summarization models like GPT and Pegasus Multi-news were also tested but showed poor results.
 They struggled to properly cite quotes and would get easily confused about facts like